PH: Origins and etymology

+Alternative origins

 American bacteriologist Alice Catherine Evans, who influenced dairying and food safety, credited William Mansfield Clark and colleagues, including herself, with developing pH measuring methods in the 1910s, which had a wide influence on laboratory and industrial use thereafter.
 In her memoir, she does not mention how much, or how little, Clark and colleagues knew about Sørensen's work a few years prior.
 She said:In these studies [of bacterial metabolism] Dr. Clark's attention was directed to the effect of acid on the growth of bacteria.
 He found that it is the intensity of the acid in terms of hydrogen-ion concentration that affects their growth.
 But existing methods of measuring acidity determined the quantity, not the intensity, of the acid.
 Next, with his collaborators, Dr. Clark developed accurate methods for measuring hydrogen-ion concentration.
 These methods replaced the inaccurate titration method of determining the acid content in use in biologic laboratories throughout the world.
+Also they were found to be applicable in many industrial and other processes in which they came into wide usage.

+First electronic measurement

-Also they were found to be applicable in many industrial and other processes in which they came into wide usage.The first electronic method for measuring pH was invented by Arnold Orville Beckman, a professor at the California Institute of Technology in 1934.
+The first electronic method for measuring pH was invented by Arnold Orville Beckman, a professor at the California Institute of Technology in 1934.
 It was in response to a request from the local citrus grower Sunkist, which wanted a better method for quickly testing the pH of lemons they were picking from their nearby orchards.